The Good, the Bad, and the Ugly!

 April 3

 We had our first charter of the season today with Mark, Johnathan, and Marlin.
 Although we tried for halibut, we didn't have any luck, so we shifted our focus to lingcod and rockcod.
+The wind and water conditions were a bit challenging today, but we still managed to come home with near limits of lingcod and some nice fat red rockcod.

 2025-2006 end of year